scindex/scindex/scindex.md

 _Covers requirements for how project and system documentation is created and maintained._

 - **M0410**: Documentation Structure & Style
+  - *Description*: Defines the required structure, file organization, and content for project documents, along with the official writing style, tone, and terminology to ensure consistency.

 - **M0499**: Provisional Documentation Standards Item
   - *Description*: A temporary holding category for Documentation Standards items that do not fit other defined items.
 Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.